truefoundry/getting-started-examples/mnist-classifaction/deploy_model/README.md

 Deployment
 ---
-This example runs a simple iris app for inferring using a iris classifier.
+This example runs a simple mnist-classifaction Service.
 Mainly this example shows how to deploy to TrueFoundry using a Pythonfile and TrueFoundry Python SDK.

 ## Run Locally